beezwax/bzBond/packages/bzBond-claris/README.md

 **webViewerName**
 - Type: string
-- Value: The name of the web viewer that will run the JavaScript.
+- Value: the name of the web viewer that will run the JavaScript.
 The web viewer needs to have bzBond-js installed
 - Notes:
   - Not required when running on server
   - If blank on client, an attempt will be made to run the script on the currently selected object.

 **function**
 - Type: string
-- Value: either
+- Value:
   - when running on the client or on server where the `route` parameter is `"function"`
     - a function in the global (window) JavaScript context of the web viewer OR
     - a JavaScript function (arrow or classic) defined as a string OR